fashion-js/fashion-model/README.md

 ## Overview
 The `typed-model` module provides utility code for defining data model types.
-These data model types provide helpful accessor methods (getters, setters, for each methods, etc.) for the attributes defined for the model type.
+These data model types provide helpful accessor methods (getters, setters, for each methods, etc.) for the properties defined for the model type.

 These models can be thought of as a "schema" that provide extra safeguards for working with objects.
 These model types are not tied to a specific